The Professional Doctorate

 |Students must complete 16 hours of elective course work at the 500-level or above approved by the doctoral program faculty.
 No more than four hours of internship credit may count toward elective credits.||16|

-Since the program admits students in cohorts, the core courses are offered one per semester and do not repeat until the entire cycle has been completed.
+Since the program admits students in cohorts, the core courses are offered once per cohort and will not repeat until the entire cycle has been completed.

-After the student completes the six DPA core courses (24 hours), he or she will be required to complete a qualifying exam to demonstrate competence in the required core fields.
-The exam contains both oral and written components and each student’s exam will be conducted and evaluated by a committee of faculty members which included core teaching faculty.
+After the student completes PAD 651, 652, 653, 655, and 656, he or she will be required to complete a qualifying exam to demonstrate competence in the required core fields.
+The exam contains both oral and written components and each student’s exam will be conducted and evaluated by a committee of faculty members, which includes core teaching faculty.
 Students who have not passed the qualifying exam after two attempts will not be allowed to progress toward their degree and future enrollment will not be allowed.

-For more information on the doctoral closure guidelines, please refer to the Academic Information for Doctoral Students section of this catalog.
+For more information on the doctoral closure guidelines, please refer to the Doctoral Closure Guidelines in the Academic Information for Doctoral Students section of this catalog.

 Reasonable Progress Standard